pmahend1/Text-Summarizer-by-TextRank/README.md

 * Could be an error with PySpark source code **/lib/pyspark.zip/pyspark/cloudpickle.py**
     - Looked if there are updates for cloudpickle.py recently.
 There is an update recently.
 So tried replacing cloudpickle.py in local with latest code ; but that yielded incompatibility issues due to Python3 and Python2.
 So we should see by installing latest stable version of Spark.

 *Result* - using latest version of cloudpickle.py did not work.
-Have to check installing latest version of Spark
+Checked with latest Spark 2.2.1(release December 1, 2017) but did not fix the issue.

 * Worker nodes dont have NLTK-Punkt, networkx libraries installed or dont have access to it.
 Or may be DSBA cluster does not have installation of these  in cluster nodes or master.